giellalt/lang-apu/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-apu)](https://github.com/giellalt/lang-apu/issues)
 [![Build status](https://github.com/giellalt/lang-apu/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-apu/actions)

 This page documents the work on the [Apurinã language model](https://github.com/giellalt/lang-apu).
+Not much has been done to it yet, it contains some 100 noun and word stems and the basic morphology.

 # Project documentation